8 Best Auto Refinance Companies for June 2025

 Can I refinance my auto loan if I’m behind on payments?

 Most lenders require you to be current on your auto loan before refinancing.
-If you’re behind on payments, it’s best to bring your account up to date first.
+If you’re behind on payments, it’s best to bring your account up-to-date first.
 Some lenders may offer hardship programs or alternative financing options if you’re struggling to make payments.

 Can I refinance my auto loan more than once?